-The COVID-19 pandemic accelerated the emergence of the hybrid work model at unprecedented speed, with entire workforces becoming distributed almost overnight.
+The emergence of the hybrid work model at unprecedented speed meant entire workforces becoming distributed almost overnight.
 But giving people access to technology is only the first step in becoming a digitally agile, hybrid organization.
 The technology itself is the easy part.
 Now, organizations face a new challenge: How to measure and understand the positives and negatives of hybrid working, and its ultimate impact on business success.

 Additionally, senior leaders and HR teams may not notice signs that poorly architected infrastructure and applications, and a lack of support, are hurting employee well-being.
 Inefficient working practices put pressure on staff who are trying to balance the demands of work while moving between home and the office.
 Employees may, for example, be putting in longer working hours to compensate for inadequate systems or feel isolated from colleagues if they lack the right collaborative solutions.
 These factors can have a significant impact on teams’ health, inevitably leading to an outflow of key talent if problems go unaddressed, with a knock-on effect for the business’s bottom line.